 Creating an Alert

-You must be out of edit mode to create alerts.
+Your dashboard must be out of edit mode and you must be out of Development Mode to create alerts.

-At least one numeric field is required to set up an alert.
+At least one numeric measure or table calculation is required to set up an alert.
+Field options are limited those visible in the tile’s visualization.

 In the alert creation pop-up, you can specify several components of your alert: